Bloggbild för: 17 Harmful Substances in Body Care Products to Avoid for Health and Environment (2024)

 16. Dioxin

-In 2005, a study published by the USFDA (Federal Drug Administration, USA) showed that of 7 examined tampon brands from well-known, conventional manufacturers, all contained measurable levels of dioxin.
+In 2005, a study was published by the USFDA (Federal Drug Administration, USA) which showed that of 7 examined tampon brands from well-known, conventional brands, all contained measurable levels of dioxin.
 So organic tampons should be an obvious choice.
-Humans get most dioxins and PCBs through food, including from fatty fish.
-Read more about this at the food administration website.

 17. Nanoparticles